kristopherkyle/Corpus-Methods-Intro/Python_Tutorial_9.md

 						dependent = token.lemma_
 						headt = token.head.lemma_

-					elif lemma == False: #if lemma is false, use the token form if lower == True: #if lower is true, lower it dependent = token.text.lower()
+					if lemma == False: #if lemma is false, use the token form if lower == True: #if lower is true, lower it dependent = token.text.lower()
 							headt = token.head.text.lower()